 Where microdisplay continues to hold the cards is in 1080p products with very large screen sizes.

 “For the customers that want a big-screen 1080p set, a microdisplay TV is one of the few options.
 At a reasonable price point, it is the only option and a very good one,” Pratt said.

 The MD category continues to lead the 1080p adoption curve, according to Quixel.

 “In Q1 2007 almost half (48 percent) of the units sold were 1080p or far more than both LCD TV and PDP,” said Pratt.
 “By the end of 2007, the 1080p segment could easily capture 60 percent of the units sold or double that of 2006 sales.”

-"This is the traditional CRT rear-projection customer — bigger is better," Pratt said.
-"On the high end of the category, the products are addressing the consumer who has more disposable income and interested in the best long term value — or future proofing with a 1080p set.
+“This is the traditional CRT rear projection customer — bigger is better,” Pratt said.
+“On the high end of the category, the products are addressing the consumer who has more disposable income and is interested in the best long term value — or future proofing with a 1080p set.

 “Even at an ASP of $2,750, the 60-inch and larger 1080p segment is a great deal when compared to the price of a flat TV with similar specs,” she said.
 “Taking all stats aside, it is all about trade off — do you want thinner or bigger and cheaper?
 Our primary research has consistently shown that most consumers want a flat TV — not a skinny RPTV but a flat TV — and the marketplace has borne that out.”